 Solar Panel and Door-to-Door Sales Scams

-If you sign a contract for goods or services outside of an appropriate trade premises, you are entitled to cancel the sale within three days of the date of purchase.
-The purpose of the three day right to cancel is to ensure the consumers are not forced into high-pressure sales in non-traditional sales locations.
+If you sign a contract for goods or services outside of an appropriate trade premises, you are entitled to cancel the purchase within three days of the date of purchase – or five days if you are over the age of 65 – or at any point if the seller’s contract does not comply with the law.
+The purpose of the right to cancel is to ensure the consumers can cancel contracts when they are forced into high-pressure sales in non-traditional sales locations.
 If a consumer walks into a store and does not want a product, she can simply walk out.
 If a salesperson is in her living room, she does not have the same choice.

 A home solicitation contract is agreement for the sale or lease of goods or services that is made in a location other than the seller’s place of business.
 Home solicitation laws cover a wide range of goods and services.
 The types of products that this law may apply to include water filtration systems, gutter cleaning systems, solar panels, and home computers.
 It may also apply to services, like the installation of solar panels.
 There are some exceptions to this, however, including services provided by lawyers, real estate brokers, securities dealers, and physicians.
 Almost every consumer transaction amounting to more than $25 that occurs outside the seller’s “appropriate trade premises” is covered by California’s Home Solicitation Sales Act.

 The Home Solicitation Sales Act requires that the seller provide very specific disclosures to the buyer regarding the right to cancel.
-The contract must include a three day right to cancel for most contracts, or a seven day right to cancel in the case of an emergency response unit.
+The contract must include a three-day right to cancel for most contracts, a five-day right to cancel if the buyer is over the age of 65, or a seven day right to cancel in the case of an emergency response unit.
 The statute gives specific language the contract must use.
-If the contract does not include the specific language, the buyer may rescind the contract.
+If the contract does not include the specific language, the buyer may rescind the contract at any time.
 The buyer may rescind the contract at any time until the statutory language is provided to her.

 The Home Solicitation Sales Act covers transactions that take place anywhere other than the seller’s “appropriate trade premises.”
 This could mean a flea market, a convention center, or a trade show.
 It is broader than just those contracts signed at the buyer’s home.
 It also applies even if the seller reaches out to the buyer and requests the buyer come to the seller’s home.